sg893052/sonic-buildimage/L3/VRRP/VRRP_HLD_Buzznik.md

 VRRP module is warm reboot compliant.
 That is, VRRP docker will be restarted as part of warm-reboot but will come up afresh and will build the state from scratch.
 The behavior of VRRP will be like Cold reboot.

-VARP module does not store any states.
-During warm-reboot router will be restarted.
-After restart VIP will be programmed in forwarding as per configuration.
+SAG does not store any state information.
+After warm-reboot, SAG IPs will be programmed once corresponding Vlan interface comes up.